-Mary Beth Findlay, Editorial Director, Product Development, CFO Publishing
+Mary Beth Findlay, Director, Editorial Project Management, CFO Publishing

-Mary Beth Findlay is editorial director of product development for CFO Publishing's custom-content division and oversees the development of editorial and custom content products, including eBooks and CFO Playbook Webcasts.
+Mary Beth Findlay is director of editorial project management for CFO Publishing's custom-content division and oversees the development of editorial and custom content products, including eBooks and CFO Playbook Webcasts.
 Prior to joining the custom-content group, Mary Beth was associate director of research at CFO Research Services.
 She conducted research studies on a variety of finance topics, including banking and capital markets, business performance management, the use of financial and operating data, and professional development.

-Before joining CFO, Mary Beth served as a research associate at Harvard Business School, writing case studies and background notes for second-year MBA courses.
+Before she joined CFO Publishing, Mary Beth served as a research associate at Harvard Business School, writing case studies and background notes for second-year MBA courses.
 She is a graduate of Boston University School of Law, and she earned a bachelor's degree in communication from Boston College.

 Join us on LinkedIn for updates on upcoming CFO Webcasts